 The Really Strange Thing About New Car Colors

-You must have noticed by now that the new car paint colors are looking rather dingy.
-Where we once saw color-changing metallics and three-stage pearl white paints, we’re now seeing Army grays, military greens, and muddy mud colors.
-In fact, they remind us of the colors of the 1940s and early 1950s American cars reborn.
-Everything old is new again when it comes to this latest trend in paint colors.
+You probably noticed paint colors on many new cars look rather dingy.
+Where we once saw iridescent metallics and three-stage pearl whites, we’re now seeing army grays, military greens, and muddy beiges.
+They remind us of the colors of 1940s and early-1950s American vehicles.
+Everything old is new again in the latest trend in car colors.

-When did this change in new car colors start?
+When did this change in car colors start?

-The writers at the LA Times noticed, and just wrote a long article about the change in our car color choices.
 Color trends always come with analogies from paint company soothsayers.
-They use terms like “sense of adventure,” “stealthiness,” or “harmony and nature.”
+They use terms like “sense of adventure,” “stealthiness,” and “harmony and nature,” the Los Angeles Times reports.
 Say what?

-But owners definitely want them, these aren’t those vehicles dealerships stick in the back row.
-They sell for premiums, with automakers like Porsche offering Chalk paint.
-And some of these colors are only available for limited durations, adding yet another incentive to flash around with an exclusive color on your new car.
+But these vehicles aren’t stuck in the back row on dealership lots.
+They sell for premiums, with automakers such as Porsche offering muted hues with names like “Chalk.”
+And some of these car colors are available for only a limited time, adding another incentive for customers to cruise around with exclusive car paint colors on their new rides.

-Supposedly, this started in 2013 with Nardo Gray, a solid gray without metallic or pearl, available on Audi RS 7 sedans.
-It soon expanded availability for Nardo Gray to other models after seeing how popular it was.
-They visually stood out because they’re so opposite of the bright blue and red metallics we come to expect on BMWs, Mustangs, and Dodge Hellcats.
+Supposedly, the trend began in 2013 with Nardo Gray, a non-metallic gray on Audi RS 7 sedans.
+The German automaker soon expanded availability to other models after noticing Nardo Gray’s popularity.
+The solid color stood out because it’s the polar opposite of the bright blue and red metallics typical of BMWs, Mustangs, and Dodge Hellcats.

-Are the new cars with these putty colors selling?
+Are new cars with these grayish colors selling?

-While internally, carmakers know which colors find favorability or not, mostly that information is impossible to come by.
-So the Times looked at how quickly certain putty-painted models sold.
-According to a spokesperson for Hyundai, the Santa Cruz pickup painted in either Blue Stone or Sage Gray sell quickly.
+Internally, carmakers know which colors find favorability, but that information is nearly impossible to come by.
+So the LA Times looked at how fast vehicles with putty-hued exteriors sold.
+According to a Hyundai spokesperson, Santa Cruz pickups painted Blue Stone or Sage Gray sell quickly.

-Enthusiasts know that the three most popular colors going back decades are Black, Whilte, and Silver.
-They comprise 75% of cars sold in the U.S. So in a way, Gray and other muddy colors are an extension of those paint preferences.
+Enthusiasts know that the three most popular car colors for decades have been black, white, and silver.
+They comprise 75% of cars sold in the United States.
+So, in a way, gray and other muddy colors are an extension of those paint preferences.

-Some of these paint colors look like primer gray
+Some new paint colors look like primer gray

-Of course, Primer Gray is the color of choice for those choosing to modify their cars.
-It has been this way since lakes racers first hit the dry lakes outside of Los Angeles in the 1930s.
-As you modify your car, you spot in gray primer until your modifications are complete.
-Then, if you can afford to, you give your ride a decent paint job.
+Primer gray is the color of choice for owners choosing to modify their cars.
+It has been that way since racers first hit the dry lake beds outside of LA in the 1930s.
+Primer gray is a common sight until modifications are complete.
+Then the owner gives the ride a proper paint job.

 But for some, that primer look is a trend unto itself.
-Many hot rod and custom car owners say that once in primer the car is done.
-Yet, even some Mercedes-Benz and Tesla owners, choose a color with no shine.
-Sort of like a colored primer.
+Many hot-rod and custom-car owners say that once in primer, the car is done.
+Yet, even some Mercedes-Benz and Tesla owners choose matte hues sort of like a colored primer.

-Others say the trend grew as we all became more environmentally minded.
-Just look at the names of Nissan’s earthy colors, Boulder Gray, Baja Storm, and Tactical Green.
-Nissan’s lead color and trim designer Moira Hill calls it “earthy high tech.”
+Others say the trend grew as consumers became more environmentally conscious.
+Just look at the names of Nissan’s earthy colors: Boulder Gray, Baja Storm, and Tactical Green.
+Nissan’s lead color and trim designer Moira Hill calls it “earthy high-tech.”

-Porsche’s “Paint to Sample” paint program allows buyers to have their cars painted to the exact color they provide to the Stuttgart automaker.
+Porsche’s “Paint to Sample” program lets buyers provide their color of choice to the Stuttgart automaker.
 That starts at a $23,000 premium.
-But pre-approved colors from the program run around $11,000, and many fall into a muted world of gray greens, muddy beiges, and washed-out pinks.
-When they’re presented as ultra-premium colors, how could any Porschephile resist?
+But pre-approved colors from the program cost about $11,000, and many are grayish greens, muddy beiges, and faded pinks.
+When they’re presented as ultra-premium colors, how could any Porsche enthusiast resist?